ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

     <p>&nbsp;</p>
 </div>

-### Mapping of Null and Optional Types
+### Mapping of null and optional types
-This section explains how different ways an optional Ballerina field can be generated.
+This section explains the different ways by which an optional Ballerina field can be generated.

-#### Scenario 01: JSON null
+#### JSON null
 When the value of a JSON field is null, it can be mapped as a field of [anydata](https://ballerina.io/spec/lang/master/#anydata) data type in ballerina.

-JSON
 ```json
 {
    "nullProperty": null
 }
 ```
-Ballerina

 ```ballerina
 type NewRecord record {
    anydata nullProperty;
 };
 ```

-#### Scenario 02: Optional fields within the same JSON object
+#### Optional fields within the same JSON object
-When there are two or more JSON Objects with the same name, and if there are any differencing fields those fields will also be considered as optional fields.
+When there are two or more JSON objects with the same name, and if there are any different fields, those fields will also be considered optional fields.

-JSON
 ```json
 {
   "object": {